6 Ways Expats experience culture shock in Korea Photo: Academia.com

-6. You’ll always hear your name spoken in front of you in Korean conversation and it’ll get *really* annoying.
+6. You always hear the word weygook spoken in front of you and it’ll get *really* annoying.

 … So what was up with that ten minute speech my Korean co-teacher gave our class, where she mentioned my name a handful of times ?
 And why then, did the class do exactly opposite of what I just told them?

 … Why is my co-teachers using my name in a frustrated tone to others?

 … Am I imagining things or am I being talked about… badly?

 You’ll grow annoyed in time, when you hear your name in Korean conversation.
 Korean words will fly over and around you while punctuating it’s speech with your name.
 It’s as if you’re not there.
 And no one bothers to translate it for you.
 You’ve been raised to consider this form of talking about people as rude.
 Well you know what… it’s not in Korea.